AutomatedLab/AutomatedLab/Help/Wiki/Advanced/automatedlabconfig.md

 The download link to SSMS 2017

-### SQLServer2008

-The sample database for SQL Server 2008

-### SQLServer2008R2

-The sample database for SQL Server 2008 R2

 ### SQLServer2012

 The sample database for SQL Server 2012

 ### SQLServer2014

 The sample database for SQL Server 2014

 ### SQLServer2016

 The sample database for SQL Server 2016

 ### SQLServer2017